AnaStasia1331/ms3-my-recipe-book/README.md

  - code examples of how to work with Flask framework provided during the 'Backend Development' course from Code Institute.

 ## Media
-- To make the website look coloful and attractive, several images were used from [Unsplash](https://unsplash.com/).
+- To make the website look colorful and attractive, several images were used from [Unsplash](https://unsplash.com/).
 Dark filter was applied on the top of some images with the help of [Pinetools](https://pinetools.com/darken-image)
 - Recipe card image (chef cap) was designed in the tool [DesignEvo Free Logo Maker](https://www.designevo.com/)
 - [Flaticon](https://www.flaticon.com) allowed to create the logo.